Furimanejo/In-Heat/README.md

 ## Support

 If you want to make a comment or need suport, feel free to go to my [discord server](https://discord.gg/wz2qvkuEyJ).

-If you liked this application and want to support me, you can do so at my [Ko-fi page](https://ko-fi.com/furimanejo) or through Bitcoin (bc1qjt6xq7enqfa2fudc9v2kqw9w7d8cjg5uma477a).

 ## How It Works